Migrant integration statistics - overview

 Methodology / Metadata

 - Acquisition and loss of citizenship (ESMS metadata file — migr_acqn_esms)

-- Educational attainment and outcomes of education (ESMS metadata file — edat_esms)
+- Educational attainment level and transition from education to work (ESMS metadata file — edat1_esms)

 - Income and living conditions, incl. self-perceived health (ESMS metadata file — ilc_esms)

 - LFS series - Detailed annual survey results (ESMS metadata file — lfsa_esms)

 - People at risk of poverty or social exclusion (ESMS metadata file — Indicator profile)

 - Residence permits (ESMS metadata file — migr_res)

 - European Commission - DG Migration and Home Affairs - Migrant integration

 - ILO - Migrant Integration Policy Index (MIPEX)